GIF: Generative Interpretable Faces

 \section{Discussion}

-GIF is based on the architecture of StyleGAN2 and hence inherits some of its limitations, like the requirement of the images to be roughly eye-centered.
-Although StyleGAN2 ~\cite{karras2019analyzing} has to some extent addressed this issue (among others) by removing the progressive training scheme, the data set of FFHQ images mostly has eyes in a specific image location.
-Hence, rotations of the head look eye-centered rotation, which involves a combination of 3D rotation and translation as opposed to pure rotation (neck centered).
-Adapting GIF for other than StyleGAN2 architecture or training it on a different data set to improve image quality is subject to future work.
+GIF is trained on the FFHQ data-set and hence inherits some of its limitations, e.g. the images are roughly eye-centered.
+Although StyleGAN2 ~\cite{karras2019analyzing} has to some extent addressed this issue (among others), but failed to do so completely.
+Hence, rotations of the head look like an eye-centered rotation, which involves a combination of 3D rotation and translation as opposed to a pure neck centered rotation.
+Adapting GIF to use an architecture other than StyleGAN2 or training it on a different data set to improve image quality is subject to future work.

-As GIF uses the FLAME renderings for conditioning, these renderings must be similarly eye-centered as the FFHQ training data to be pixel-aligned with the generated image.
-For this, we compute a suitable camera parameter from given FLAME parameters so that the eyes are located roughly at the centre of the image plane with a fixed distance between the eyes.
-However, for profile view poses, this can not be met without an extreme zoomed in view and this often causes severe artifacts.
-Please refer to the supplementary material for some examples.
+As FLAME renderings for conditioning GIF must be similarly eye-centered as the FFHQ training data.
+We compute a suitable camera parameter from given FLAME parameters so that the eyes are located roughly at the centre of the image plane with a fixed distance between the eyes.
+However, for profile view poses, this can not be met without an extreme zoomed in view.
+This often causes severe artifacts.
+Please see the supplementary material for examples.

-GIF requires a statistical 3D model (FLAME), and the possibility to associate the parametrization of this model to a large data set of high-quality images (FFHQ).
-While other classes of objects like human bodies~\cite{pavlakos2019expressive} or animals~\cite{Zuffi2019} potentially also fulfill these requirements, it remains unclear how to apply GIF to general object categories.
+GIF requires a statistical 3D model, and a way to associate its parameters to a large data set of high-quality images.
+While `objects' like human bodies~\cite{pavlakos2019expressive} or animals~\cite{Zuffi2019} potentially fulfill these requirements, it remains unclear how to apply GIF to general object categories.

-GIF uses estimated model parameters from single images as supervision.
-Faulty associations sourcing from this regression-based approach potentially degrade the quality of the generated images and the disentanglement of different factors.
-One example is the ambiguity of lighting and appearance which causes most color variations in the training data to be described by lighting variation rather than by appearance variation.
-GIF inherits these errors and hence models most skin color variations as part of the lighting rather than the appearance variation.
+Faulty image to 3D model associations stemming from the parameter inference method potentially degrade GIF's generation quality.
+One example is the ambiguity of lighting and appearance, which causes most color variations in the training data to be described by lighting variation rather than by appearance variation.
+GIF inherits these errors.